The stress of wanting to run faster and over-thinking can often wind up slowing you down.

 It sounds counter-intuitive, but sometimes runners can just try too hard.
 The stress of wanting to run faster and over-thinking can wind up slowing you down and getting in the way.
 This tends to happen when runners start to focus more on hitting splits rather than the act of running.

-“We do a lot in terms of focusing on the process of running and not the end results,” Magness says in regard to the athletes he coaches.
+“We do a lot in terms of focusing on the process of running and not the end results,” Magness says in regards to the athletes he coaches.
 “I think it’s important to learn how to run by feel.
 So teaching that process and learning how to pay attention to what your body is telling you, instead of what the splits are, is important.”

 An easy way to listen to your body is to ditch the watch.
 Running sans watch for some of your workouts can feel like dumping a big, self-imposed time burden off your shoulders.
 Run by feel and focus on your effort.
 It sounds simple but the effect is freeing.
 The same line of reasoning applies to workouts done on the track or marked pathways; if you find that you’re getting too hung-up on distances down to the meter, change to time-based fartlek-style workouts for a while.
 Instead of doing 800m repeats at 5K pace, do sets of 3-minute repeats at 5K effort on unmarked paths.
 Once you’re comfortably running hard, switch back to track workouts.